 From 1 January 2017 parking in all villages and at all entrances to the beach at Texel is paid.
 Paid parking applies from Monday through Sunday from 08:00 till 20:00.

 We advise you to buy the Texel e-vignette online.
 It costs €10 per day, €20 per week or €30 per year.
 The card for one week is valid for 8 days.
-A Texel e-vignette 2020 is valid from 1 December 2019 to 1 February 2021.
+The Texel annual e-vignette purchased after 1 December 2020 is valid for 365 days.
 You can buy the Texel e-vignette online or at the parking ticket machine.

-You can also pay per hour (€ 2,50) at the parking meter with your bank card (paying with coins is not possible).
+You can also pay per hour (€ 2,50 in 2021) at the parking meter with your bank card (paying with coins is not possible).